scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

    In  the  LSTM  unit representing in this figure, four different functions: sigmoid (:math:`\sigma`), hyperbolic tangent (:math:`tanh`), multiplication (:math:`*`), and sum (:math:`+`) are used, which make it easier to update the weights during the backpropagation process. :label:`lstm`

-Overall characteristics used in this project is described as follow:
+Overall characteristics of the NN which used in this project is described as follow:

 .. code-block:: python